-Trips are open to all young people ages 10–14 with the exception of three Maine trips that are open to Maine residents only.
+Trips are open to all young people ages 10–14 with the exception of some Maine trips that are open to Maine residents only.
 Whether you live along the Northern Forest Canoe Trail or have always wanted to give your child a life affirming adventure far from home, Northern Forest Explorers is for you.
-We've brought smiles to hundreds of young people over the years and it would be our honor to host your child on a trip this summer.
+We've brought smiles to hundreds of young people over the years and it would be our honor to host your child on a trip in 2016.

 2015 Trip Schedule

 A 5-day adventure that includes paddling Class III rapids in a kayak.
 You’ll also explore the Umbagog National Wildlife Refuge, home to eagle, bear and loon in Coös County, New Hampshire.
 Trip guide: Great Glen Outfitters

 Explore the Connecticut River on a 5-day paddle that will take you through quickwater as well as wide, meandering bends rich in wildlife and sandy beaches.
 Trip guide: Northwoods Stewardship Center.

 A 5-day paddle up Long Lake and down the Raquette River in New York.
 Explore beautiful Raquette Falls and the silver maple and white pine forests that make this section such a favorite for paddlers.
 Trip guide: Raquette River Outfitters.

 Paddle the wild waters of the Clyde River in Vermont’s incredible Northeast Kingdom.
 Unique wetlands wildlife and history await.
 Trip guide: Northwoods Stewardship Center.

 A 5-day trip of incredible paddling in Maine’s High Peaks Region.
 Flagstaff Lake will be your base for this popular trip. *Note: This trip is open to residents of Maine only, and ages 12-14.
 Trip guide: Adventure Bound.